pesalerno/Genomics-Intro-workshop/README.md

 Let's demultiplex these two libraries separately for now, to learn a bit more by repeating and adding a couple of steps.
 To do this, create a de-multiplex directory for each one of the libraries, and also a raw-data directory within each so that steps are carried out cleanly and separately, for now...

 You need to have the appropriate barcode files within the appropriate library folder if demultiplexing libraries separately.

-Figure out how your barcodes are set up within your sequence file, in order to determine how to set up the process_radtags code.
+Figure out how your barcodes are set up within your sequence file, in order to determine how to set up the process_radtags code (doing any of the commands we did earlier to look into the files).

-To look into a gzipped file (for example, with head):

-	zcat file.name.fastq.gz | head ##may need to do gzcat instead

-Or you can also do less:

-	zless ##or gzless

 Now that you know how your sequence file looks like (it will vary from one facility to another), then you can enter the option for whether the barcode occurs in line with the sequence or not, and the other options as well (see the [process_radtags](http://catchenlab.life.illinois.edu/stacks/comp/process_radtags.php) manual for more info).

-The commands for process_radtags for the first single-end library that we will analyze are:
+The commands for process_radtags for the first paired-end library that we will analyze are:

 	process_radtags -p ./raw_data_1/ -b adapters_16 -o ./process_rads_1/  -c -q -r -D --inline_index --renz_1 sphI --renz_2 mspI -i gzfastq